matter-labs/zksync/docs/setup-dev.md

 ```

 If you're Arch user, download the archived version from [here](https://archive.archlinux.org/packages/s/solidity/) and
-install it
+install it:

 ```bash
 pacman -U solidity-0.5.14-1-x86_64.pkg.tar.xz
 ```

-Finally, to prevent pacman from upgrading it, add this line to your /etc/pacman.conf
+Finally, to prevent pacman from upgrading it, add this line to your `/etc/pacman.conf`:

 ```
 IgnorePkg = solidity